wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 All-in-One installation
 =======================

 This document guides through an installation of the Wazuh server and Open Distro components in an all-in-one configuration.
 This installation guide is meant for small production environments.
 The default security settings will be used.
-This guide will install all the necessary packages through sources, alternatively, all the packages can be downloaded directly and compatible versions can be checked :ref:`here <packages>`.
+This guide will install all the necessary packages through sources, alternatively, all the packages can be downloaded directly :ref:`here <packages>`.

 .. note:: Root user privileges are required to execute all the commands described below.